 You are your own boss

 This is probably one of the most appealing parts of being a sole business owner, especially for those who have strong leadership skills.
-You don’t have to answer to partners, managers or bosses, you can put in as much work as you like, and have no one to answer to.
-You are in control of your business and can steer it in any direction, without conflicting ideas that you may have to consider.
+You don’t have to answer to partners, managers or bosses.
+Put in as much work as you like, and answer to no one but yourself.
+You are in control of your business and can steer it in any direction.
+There will not be any conflicting ideas that you may have to consider.

 Avoid conflict with partners